2 views of Floyd onlookers: Desperate to help, or angry mob?

 In his closing argument on Monday, prosecutor Steve Schleicher described how Derek Chauvin, the former Minneapolis police officer charged with murder and manslaughter in Floyd’s death, stayed on top of Floyd and “continued to push him down, to grind his knees, to twist his hand, to twist his fingers into the handcuffs that bound him looking at him, staring, staring down at times the horrified bystanders who had gathered and watched this unfold.”

 But some of the same people were portrayed as unruly, angry, even threatening by Eric Nelson, Chauvin’s attorney.
 Nelson told the jury about the hostility the officers faced, how they were distracted and perhaps frightened by people at the scene.
-He repeatedly described the bystanders as a “crowd,” and called the neighborhood a “high crime area.”
+He described the bystanders as a “crowd” that created “a hostile environment.”

+Nelson said Monday that they played an important role, even “startling” Chauvin, during what he described as a “critical moment” in Floyd’s death.
+As he played video of Floyd’s last breath, he pointed out that Chauvin pulls out his mace and begins to shake it as an off-duty Minneapolis firefighter approaches Floyd.

 “As the crowd grew in size, seemingly so too did their anger,” Nelson said in his opening statement on March 29.
 “And remember, there’s more to the scene than just what the officers see in front of them.
 There are people behind them, there are people across the street, there are cars stopping, people yelling.
 There is a growing crowd and what officers perceive to be a threat.”